Njorogetracy/find-the-origin/README.md

 - Github: Storing and hosting my code/repository
 - Gitpod: Code editor for writing my code and storing other images/files
 - Bootstrap: creating the modal and the buttons
-- Colorhunt: For choosing the palette to be used in the website
+- Coolors: For choosing the palette to be used in the website
 - Google Fonts: To import the fonts used throughout the site
 - Google DevTools: Used throughout the site's creation to test responsiveness and adjust layout
 - Balsamiq: Wireframe software